 Cook/General Assistant at a Remote Tourist Lodge in the Falkland Islands

-I’m being quite specific with this one as the position is waiting in my inbox to be posted to the Jobs Abroad Bulletin.
+I’m being quite specific with this one as the position (at the time of writing) is waiting in my inbox to be posted to the Jobs Abroad Bulletin.
 By the time this post is live the vacancy should be displayed on the first page of Latest Jobs.
 I will also post a link to the ad in the comments below.

 We ate this week thanks to this post